hermanscheele/NBIM_Case/README.md

 **AI-Powered Multi-Agent System for Financial Reconciliation**

-A proof-of-concept demonstrating how LLMs can automate dividend reconciliation between internal systems and external custodians, reducing manual work from 60 minutes to 5 minutes per reconciliation run.
+A proof-of-concept demonstrating how LLMs can automate dividend reconciliation between internal systems and external custodians.

 ---